 2. HP 15 Touchscreen Affordable Laptop

-Although this HP laptop is the most expensive on the list, it is loaded with powerful specs.
+Although this HP laptop is the most expensive list, it is loaded with powerful specs.
 A 10th Gen Intel Core i5-1035G1 with a turbo boost of 3.6 GHz is responsible for quick program execution.

 But it doesn’t end here.